vitorstabile/logic-programming-in-c-basics/README.md

 <div align="center"><img src="img/chapter1/source-code-java-vs-python-w662-h355.png" width=662 height=355><br><sub>Fig 9 - Source Code Example - Java vs Python</sub></div>

-To the computer understand the source code, this code have to be  assembler or compiler into binary machine code that can be executed by the computer.
+To computer understand the source code, this code have to be  assembler or compiler into binary machine code that can be executed by the computer.

 **Compilation**